MicrosoftDocs/executable-docs/scenarios/azure-docs/articles/aks/postgresql-ha-overview.md

 ---
 # Deploy a highly available PostgreSQL database on AKS with Azure CLI

-In this guide, you deploy a highly available PostgreSQL cluster that spans multiple Azure availability zones on AKS with Azure CLI
+In this guide, you deploy a highly available PostgreSQL cluster that spans multiple Azure availability zones on AKS with Azure CLI!

 This article walks through the prerequisites for setting up a PostgreSQL cluster on [Azure Kubernetes Service (AKS)][what-is-aks] and provides an overview of the full deployment process and architecture.